sajeeb23/Career-Connect-PH-Job-Site-with-Firebase/README.md

-Welcome to [Your Job Market Website](https://1234bloody-cushion.surge.sh) - a platform connecting job seekers and employers.
+Welcome to [CareerConnect](https://1234bloody-cushion.surge.sh) - a platform connecting job seekers and employers.
 Manage job listings, streamline the hiring process, and create a seamless experience for both job applicants and employers.

 ## Features